jlederluis/iqss-text-organizer/GUI_README.md

 - To import documents from a .csv with a field containing the full documents, select 'Import from a CSV file (including content)'.
 Then select the field containing the documents.

+NOTE: If you want to import metadata for your documents, you must import the documents from a csv containing content.
+The content field is uploaded as the docs, while the remaining fields are uploaded as metadata.

 Getting a TDM
 --------------